 So, why are you running?

-After the last election cycle, we all need to do more than just vote in a general election every four years and share political articles on Facebook.
-On January 21st, I marched on Washington with hundreds of thousands of others who, like me, are unnerved by what is happening to our country and who want to create a better future.
+After the last election cycle, we all need to do more than just vote in a general election every four years and share political articles on social media.
+On January 21st, I marched on Washington with hundreds of thousands of others who, like me, are unnerved by what is happening to our country.
+More than ever, people are demanding to create a better future.
 Marching in such a large demonstration had a big impact, and it was clear that the issues this country is having are bigger than myself.
 I came back to New Jersey energized and ready to fight, but not just by calling and writing to my representatives.
-We all need to band together to improve access and affordability of healthcare, keep our planet habitable for future generations, and ensure quality education for every young mind.
-We can impact the future just by being physically present and showing our elected officials that we are committed to the hope and change we voted for in 2008 and 2012.
-However, even after committing to show up and become more involved in political activism, I couldn’t stop thinking that we can do a better job at representing the people of New Jersey than Rep. Leonard Lance.
+We all need to band together to improve access to healthcare, keep our planet habitable for future generations, and ensure quality and affordable education for every young mind.
+I know we can do a better job at representing the people of New Jersey than Rep. Leonard Lance.

-Our national government has turned its back on elder care, veterans, millennials, and the middle class.
-It’s time for young women like me to throw caution to the wind and feel inspired to serve, even if we are not natural politicians.
-I believe that New Jerseyians need a representative in the federal government who is focused on the future—on educating young minds, maintaining the environment, on keeping healthcare accessible for everyone.
+It’s time for young women like me to throw caution to the wind and feel inspired to serve, even if we are not groomed politicians.
+I believe that New Jerseyians need a representative in the federal government who is focused on the future—on educating young minds, maintaining the environment, on providing healthcare for all citizens.
 If I am elected to Congress, I will be the youngest woman ever elected to serve in this capacity—my candidacy represents the future of political change for New Jersey's 7th Congressional district and for America writ large.

 Together, I want to work with all of you, New Jersey, to keep America strong and filled with promise for our kids and grandkids and great grandkids in the future by representing you in Congress.
 Thank you!